takenet/blip-docs/source/includes/en/concepts2/commands.md

 }
 ```

-A **command** allows querying and manipulation of server resources and the consumption of **BLiP** extensions.
+A **command** allows querying and manipulation of server resources and the consumption of **Blip** extensions.
 It provides a request-response interface similar to HTTP, with verbs and URIs.

 Each command has: